 Dual flush toilets are only just catching on in the United States and the rest of North America.
 The double flush idea is relatively new technology to start with (these toilets first hit the international market little more than a decade ago), and these innovative bathroom fixtures haven’t been so easy to turn up in the U.S. until recently.
 However, a growing concern about the state of our environment, coupled with the widespread occurrences of drought that have plagued many areas of the United States, have prompted a slew of companies to dive into the business, making these pioneering toilets fairly easy to track down for the wise homeowner looking to save money and natural resources.

-Need to find a pro for your Toilet Installation?Find Pros
+Ready to start your Toilet Installation?Find Pros

 Cutting Edge Designs